Removal of limitations as to parcel Removal of limitations as to parcel

 Part 2: Apply to AT to Certify LT Plan

-- The registered owner or representative applies to Auckland Council to request certification of the LT Plan.
+• The registered owner or representative applies to AT to request certification of the LT Plan.

-- Auckland Council will contact AT for AT to confirm that no part of the boundary or boundary points adjoining the legal road corridor are included in the area of survey.
-Auckland Council will then certify the LT Plan and email the plan to the registered owner or representative.
+• In most cases AT is able to confirm that no part of the boundary or boundary points adjoining the legal road corridor are included in the area of survey.
+AT will then certify the LT Plan and post this to the registered owner or representative.

-- If an issue is identified with the property boundary or boundary point impacting the legal road, Auckland Council or AT will engage with the registered owner or representative.
-Auckland Council or AT may lodge a caveat to prohibit any further dealings until the boundary issue is resolved.
-Auckland Council or AT may require the impacted portion to be vested back as road to Auckland Council as underlying landowner for nil cost.
+• If an issue is identified with the property boundary or boundary point impacting the legal road, AT will engage with the registered owner or representative.
+AT may lodge a caveat to prohibit any further dealings until the boundary issue is resolved.
+AT may require the impacted portion to be vested back as road to Auckland Council as underlying landowner for nil cost.

 Cost of Part 2